 A young person may choose to disclose concerning information to any employee, trustee or volunteer, or may be observed carrying out concerning behaviour that raises concerns around possible abuse.
 It is not the duty of employees, trustee or volunteers to investigate the issue themselves, however it is their responsibility to gather as much information as possible.
 Where you suspect a child or vulnerable adult is being abused or there is potential for harm you should discuss your concerns with designated safeguarding lead or deputies who will help decide what action should be taken.

 If there is a real concern the safeguarding lead or deputies will contact Children’s Services and/or the Police.
 They will need your support in making the referral to ensure the details are recorded correctly.

-If you are not sure or have any concerns, speak to the safeguarding lead or deputies.
+If you are not sure or have any concerns, speak to the designated safeguarding lead or deputies.
 Remember that is what they are there for, to deal with any concerns and offer advice and support.